department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

   - heading: What to Do When a Family Member Dies
     links:
     - url: /burials-and-memorials/burial-planning/
-      title: Planning a Burial for a Family Member Who's Just Died
+      title: Planning a Burial for a Family Member
       description: Find out what to do if your family member has just died.
+    - url: TBD
+      title: Memorials and Burial Honors
+      description: Find out how to honor the military service of a deceased Veteran.
    - url: /burials-and-memorials/survivor-and-dependent-benefits
       title: Survivor and Dependent Benefits
       description: Find out if you can get help paying for funeral costs or tax-free monetary benefits.
-    - url: TBD
-      title: Memorials and Burial Honors
-      description: Find out how to honor the military service of a deceased Veteran.

   - heading: More Helpful Information
     links:
     - url: /burials-and-memorials/what-to-expect-at-a-funeral/